 Washington Business Week is a unique opportunity like no other.
 We place business professionals with high school students in a dynamic workplace simulation for a week during the summer where students role-play as industry professionals, launch a company, and solve real-world challenges.

-Backed by over 100 Washington state organizations and businesses, including Microsoft, PEMCO Insurance, and Costco, we have sent more than 70,000 students and 6,000 business professionals through our programs.
+Backed by over 100 Washington state organizations and businesses, including Microsoft, Boeing, PEMCO Insurance, and Costco, we have sent more than 73,000 students and 6,000 business professionals through our programs.

 Despite the impact the pandemic has had on the camp industry, we are very proud to say that WBW was the sole business week able to continue offering leadership programming in June, July, and August of this year.
 We also launched a six-week speaker series on relevant topics for youth.
-Our spring speaker series videos have been viewed over 700 times.
-Thank you to PEMCO for sponsoring the upcoming fall speaker series, which will launch in late October and conclude in November.
+Our spring speaker series videos have been viewed over 3000 times.
+Thank you to PEMCO for sponsoring the fall speaker series.

 In addition to limiting financial barriers that may inhibit student involvement, the updated system has also eliminated any geographical distances impact on student participation and engagement.
 By coupling our new software with Zoom Breakout Rooms, we were able to deliver the virtual camp to students across Washington, the United States, Poland, and the Republic of Georgia.

 View our 2020 Data and Performance Metrics Report – WBW 2020 Camp Analytics